 Planning to plant onions in fall?
-While most vegetables and fruits are being harvested now, you’re definitely on the right track for thinking of planting onions this season.
+While most vegetables and fruits are harvested now, you’re definitely on the right track by thinking of planting onions in the fall.
 It could be somewhat daunting at first, but I’m here to show you just how simple and satisfying it actually is.
-I’ll also let you in on which varieties and onion groups are perfect for planting in the fall season too.
-Read on to learn why you should plant onions this fall, and how you ought to do it.

-If you’ve grown potatoes in spring and have just harvested your crops this fall, then the cleared potato bed is your best bet for planting onions.
+If you’ve grown potatoes in spring and are ready to harvest your crops this fall, the cleared potato bed will be your best bet for planting onions.
 By this time, your bed has become loose from the digging and clearing, which is ideal for planting onions in.

 As with any bulb, a well-draining soil bed is important since bulbs are prone to rotting.
-A sandy soil with compost can work too.
+Sandy soil with compost can work too.
 While a clay soil can be amended for growing onions.

-Pick a location for your onion bed in areas where the sun can shine.
-Note that this is still the case even if you’re growing onions through the winter.
+Pick a location for your onion bed in areas where the sun can shine even in fall or winter.
 The amount of daylight can affect the formation of the bulb.
-Here’s how to plant onions:

-- When planting your onion sets, dig a trench first in your soil bed of 8 to 12 inches deep.
+- Start digging a trench in your soil bed at least 8 to 12 inches deep.

-- Mix a well-aged compost into the soil you dug to form the trench, then shovel it back.
+- Mix organic compost into the soil you dug to form the trench.

 - You can plant your onion sets an inch deep in your prepared bed.

-- Cover them back with soil until only the tips can be seen poking from the top.
+- Cover them back with soil until only the tips poke from the top.